Vegetarian Sandwich with Red Radicchio

 vegetarian sandwich with red radicchio

-• And here are the photos from the previous version of the recipe, I leave them here (despite being “monsters” 🤭 as we call old, ugly photos in food blogging jargon 😀), but they represented this recipe for a long time, their place is here!
+• And here are the photos from the previous version of the recipe, I leave them here (even though they are “monsters”, as we say in food blogging, the old, and ugly, photos 😀), but they have represented this recipe for a long time, their place is here!

 Salt-Free Tips

-Salt-Free Excluding mustard and mayonnaise, and making the bread at home (and also making the spreadable cheese at home), the only salt-containing ingredients in this sandwich are the cheese and olives.
-Oh, and you can also make the mayonnaise at home, to enjoy salt-free mayonnaise that the market does not offer us!
-Hooray for homemade production!
+Salt-Free Excluding mustard and mayonnaise, and making bread at home (as well as spreadable cheese at home), the only ingredients containing salt in this sandwich are the cheese and olives.
+Oh, of course, you can also make mayonnaise at home, to enjoy salt-free mayonnaise that the market doesn’t offer.
+Hooray for self-production! 💪😉

-▫ Decrease the salt gradually, the palate needs to get used to it slowly and should not notice the progressive reduction.
+▫ Reduce the salt gradually, the palate needs to adjust slowly and should not notice the progressive reduction.

 ▫ Use aromatic herbs.
 Basil, parsley, oregano, thyme, sage, marjoram, rosemary, mint…